What You Need to Know About California Multiple DUI Law

 - Fourth or more: Four or more DUI convictions can result in felony charges.

-If you’ve been charged with a DUI and have previous convictions, a Fresno multiple DUI attorney can evaluate whether all prior convictions are legally valid, whether the timeline meets the 10-year window, and whether your rights were violated at any point during the arrest or prosecution process.
+If you've been charged with a DUI and have previous convictions, a multiple DUI attorney can evaluate whether all prior convictions are legally valid, whether the timeline meets the 10-year window, and whether your rights were violated at any point during the arrest or prosecution process.

 What are the Penalties for a Third DUI Offense in California?

 The penalties imposed after a third DUI offense in California are even harsher than those associated with the first or second DUI.
-This can include losing your driver's license for up to a year, fines of up to $2,500, a minimum of 120 days to one year in jail, and further California alcohol/DUI education through a state-approved program.
+This can include losing your driver's license for up to a year, fines of up to $2,500, a mandatory minimum of 120 days and up to one year in jail, and further California alcohol/DUI education through a state-approved program.
 In addition, you will be required to file for SR22 proof of insurance for three (3) years, which can triple the cost of auto insurance.

 Additionally, if you refuse a breath or blood test after arrest, your driver's license will be automatically suspended for three years.
 This is because of California's "implied consent" laws, which assume a driver's consent to chemical testing in exchange for the privilege of driving on California roadways.